Pyramid-Systems-Inc/PyramidOS/README.md

 ### pmode

 Transitions the CPU to 32-bit protected mode.
 This command will:
-1. Enable the A20 line if it's not already enabled
+1. Enable the A20 line if needed.
-2. Set up the Global Descriptor Table (GDT)
+2. Set up the Global Descriptor Table (GDT).
-3. Switch the CPU to protected mode
+3. Switch the CPU to protected mode.
-4. Initialize the 32-bit environment
+4. Initialize the 32-bit environment.

 ```
 > pmode
 Preparing to enter protected mode...
 A20 line enabled successfully
 Setting up GDT...
+Setting up IDT...
 ```

-After this command, the screen will clear and you'll see a protected mode welcome message.
-Note that once in protected mode, you cannot return to the bootloader command line without rebooting.
+*(Screen clears, protected mode message appears)*

 ### clear